FemiMerit/Project1/README.md

     ---
 + #### Education Section

-    - Has a line across the page to differentiate between the intrduction and enducation section
+    - Has a line across the page to seperate the intrduction and enducation section
     - Education Section has a hyperlink image of Femi Merit's university
     - Users can click the image to visit the university's website
     - Below the image is a break down of Femi's course